Intermediate Persian Syllabus

 Week 5 - Economic Persian

 Economics is the moving force of the state, and studying the characteristics and peculiarities of the language of economics is as important for the student of Persian as the language of politics.
 It is important to note that most of the political and social debates in Iran are held around the current economic situation in that country.
-In week 5, we will start studying the different aspects of the modern Iranian economy and its political aspects.
+During this week, we will start studying the different aspects of the modern Iranian economy and its political aspects.
 This will be done through the lense of modern Persian economic texts, audio and video recordings.
 During the learning process attention will be paid to the stylistic, lexical and idiomatic aspects of economic Persian.
 After completing the week, students will be able to read, interpret and translate standard economic texts that appear in Iranian media.
 Special attention will be given to the development of listening skills by using various video recordings of native speakers.

 Week 6 - Legal Persian (The Constitution)